sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/overview.md

 </div>

 The purpose of Tyk Streams is to provide a unified platform for managing both synchronous APIs (such as REST and GraphQL) and asynchronous APIs, in addition to event-driven architectures.
-This allows organisations to leverage the full potential of their event-driven systems while maintaining the same level of security, control and visibility they expect from their API management solution.
+This allows organizations to leverage the full potential of their event-driven systems while maintaining the same level of security, control and visibility they expect from their API management solution.